Jim3Things/CloudChamber/docs/OperationalEnvironmentForWindows.md

 ## Using the Etcdctl Utility

+The following all assumes the etcdctl.exe utility was placed in the
+%GOPATH%\\bin directory either as a result of building from source, or by coping the pre-built binaries.
+If an alternative location was used, the path should be modified to suit.

 Although the running etcd instance will print various message to the console window it opens, these messages are not particularly useful.
 To query and control the etcd instance the etcdctl.exe utility is used.